 The view from the top of Gullane Hill is one of the finest in golf, and featured in the PGA.com’s list of the 9 most picturesque golf spots.

-We have teamed up with some local accommodation providers to offer our Links Golf Cup competitors discounted room rates when staying in the area for the week of the event.
-These preferential rates are only available when booking through Hybrid Golf, the event organisers, and not directly with the hotels themselves.
+We have teamed up with some local accommodation providers to offer our Links Golf Cup competitors discounted room rates when staying in the area for the event.
+To secure these preferential rates, first book your place in the competition and then use the unique booking reference code provided to book directly with your chosen hotel.

 > All competitors will play each of the four courses during the competition.